JMGillum/melt-calculator/README.md

   * denomination (ex: cent,franc)
   * face value (ex: 20, 100)
   * year (ex: 1866, 1903)
+* SQL wild cards '%' and '_' represent 0 or more characters and 0 or 1 characters respectively.
+They can be used in searches for countries and denominations when used with the specific flags (--country and --denomination.
+Does not currently work for search strings)

 At least one of these must be provided for a search to actually filter anything.
 Some example searches: